MillenniumDB/RPQPaper/README.md

 - Create the **diamond1000** database:
     - `build/Release/bin/create_db ../data/diamond1000.mdb dbs/diamond1000`

-- Go back to this project root directory
+- Go back to this project's root directory
     - `cd ..`

-- Run WDBench paths benchmark:
+- Run the WDBench paths benchmark:
     - Edit the param `RPQ_PAPER_HOME` in `scripts/benchmark_wdbench_paths_mdb.sh` and `scripts/benchmark_wdbench_paths_mdb.py`
     - The script needs to be executed as root user to clear the cache of the operating system:
         - `sudo su -`